 You know what the real kicker is: with our hearts far from him, we are not actually obeying the laws of God.
 I know because it is impossible for us to obey God’s law if our hearts are far from him.

-Romans 8:7–8 For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.
-Those who are in the flesh cannot please God.
+Romans 8:7-8 (CSB) The mindset of the flesh is hostile to God because it does not submit to God’s law.
+Indeed, it is unable to do so.
+8 Those who are in the flesh cannot please God.

-Isaiah 64:6 We have all become like one who is unclean, and all our righteous deeds are like a polluted garment.
-We all fade like a leaf, and our iniquities, like the wind, take us away.
+Isaiah 64:6 (CSB) All of us have become like something unclean, and all our righteous acts are like a polluted garment; all of us wither like a leaf, and our iniquities carry us away like the wind.

 Because of our wicked hearts, whatever “righteous” deeds we think we are doing are just dirty rags thrown before the feet of God thinking that will be good enough to be saved by Him.